Michigan Department of Licensing and Regulatory Affairs Approves Rheia HVAC System

 Utilizing a home run system and a central manifold, the Rheia system delivers conditioned air to each room in a home at typical static pressures, facilitating improved comfort and efficiency.
 Rheia’s components assemble quickly and securely, without requiring the use of tape or mastic, greatly reducing air leakage, which saves energy.

 Mr. Watts went on to say, “Rheia is designed to make the installation process quicker, and this approval helps state code officials by making the inspection process much easier.”

 Rheia LLC is an Arizona-based company that manufactures an innovative HVAC air duct supply system designed to improve comfort throughout the home.
 Rheia, LLC was established in 2019 following almost ten years of research and development.
-Rheia is now used by homebuilders in 17 states across the nation.
+Rheia is now used by homebuilders in 26 states across North America.
 Learn more at www.rheiacomfort.com.